Here are seven questions that I often receive from existing or potential clients about social media marketing. I hope you find it of some value.

 Learn to provide them with valuable content that they can engage with and share with their friends.

-Learn to give to your online communities without expecting anything in return.
+Learn to give to your online communities expecting nothing in return.

 When your community members see your sincere interest in their progress, then they will be more likely to patronise your product or service.